SauravKumar710/Customer-Lifetime-Value-Predictor/README.md

 #### -- Project Status: [Completed]

 ## Project Objective
-This project aims to build various Machine & Deep Learning Models that will predict C.L.V by learning from the previous data.
-Furthermore, choosing the most appropriate model based on its accuracy score.
+The main goal of this project is to create Machine & Deep Learning models that can predict Customer Lifetime Value (CLV) by learning from previous data, and then select the most accurate model.

-### Methods Used
+### The following methods were employed:
 * Inferential Statistics
 * Machine Learning
 * Data Visualization